-You should assume your mentors has the best intentions and recognize that their feed-back is also a gift.
-If you struggle to accept feedback from your mentor you may find it helpful to talk with them about how you would like to receive feedback.
-This may help your mentor to grow as well.
+You should assume your Mentor has the best intentions and recognize that their feedback is also a gift.
+If you struggle to accept feedback from your Mentor you may find it helpful to talk with them about how you would like to receive feedback.
+This may help your Mentor to grow as well.